top of page

 CarbonNet Project

 The CarbonNet Project is investigating the potential for establishing a commercial-scale carbon capture and storage (CCS) network in Victoria's Latrobe Valley, in which captured CO₂ would be transported via a shared pipeline and injected deep underground into offshore geological storage sites in Bass Strait.
-ACI is a strong supporter of the development of CCS technology for reducing greenhouse gas emissions from heavy industries in Australia.
+ACI was a strong supporter of the development of CCS technology for reducing greenhouse gas emissions from heavy industries in Australia.

 For more information click CarbonNet Project